 You may take doable actions to fix the issue if your internet speed is poor.
 These are them:

 Restarting your modem or router, which may be operating poorly owing to memory leaks and other difficulties, will sometimes solve your internet speed problems.
 Your modem or router can benefit from a restart to function properly once more.
 Remember not to use a VPN on both your device and router.
 Your internet speed will only decline further.
 Utilize your VPN on your router or another device.

 Wireless networks are excellent, but performance might occasionally suffer if several devices are connected to one network at once.
 Your connection might be faster if it is connected.

 Verify the VPN Settings

 Make sure you use a VPN that is renowned for its quickness.
-Advanced security options and other features that let you adjust your VPN speed are even better.
+Advanced security options and other features that let you adjust your VPN affect internet speed are even better.
 Try utilizing UDP and TCP as well as other protocols.
 Depending on the circumstance, both can boost your net speed.

 Additionally, avoid using free VPNs.
 Free things appeal to everyone, but free VPNs are more likely to slow down your internet.
 Additionally, they offer less security and stability.
 Also sold to advertising is your data.
 After all, they must find a way to generate income.